lisianthuss116/Guess_the_Number/README.md

 # Guess the Number
-This is just remake from my old repo

-just a little game which u should guess the number
+just a little game which you should guess the number

 # Requirements to play